daniel-huyer/CU_3308_Team_Project/Weekly_Status.md

 Issue discussions on certain points about:

-- Learning the structure of how project should be developed.
+- Learning the structure of how this project should be developed.
 - Deciding on what takes priority over small issues.